semanticdata/mabuya/README.md

 | `zola init <my-repo>`      | Initiate new Zola site     |
 | `zola build`               | Build only                 |
 | `zola serve`               | Build and Serve            |

+## Customization

+You can changed the configuration, templates and content yourself.
+Refer to the `config.toml`, and templates files for ideas.
+In most cases you only need to modify the contents of `config.toml` to customize the appearance of your blog.
+Make sure to visit tyhe [Zola Documentation](https://www.getzola.org/documentation/getting-started/overview/).

+### Custom CSS Styles

+Adding custom CSS is as easy as adding your styles to `sass/_custom.scss`.
+This is made possible because SCSS files are backwards compatible with CSS.
+This means you can type normal CSS code into a SCSS file and it will be valid.

 ## Reporting Issues